convox/convox/docs/guides/service-discovery.md

 also work for contacting the `auth` Service:

 * `http://auth:5000` for Services on the same app.
-* `http://auth.convox-myapp:5000` for other apps on the same Rack.
+* `http://auth.myapp:5000` for other apps on the same Rack.

-> The `convox` portion of these internal hostnames is the name of the Rack.
-> You can find the name of a Rack using `convox rack`.